wp-plugins/image-credits-nofollow/readme.txt

 == Frequently Asked Questions ==

 = What is IMAGE CREDITS NOFOLLOW good for? =
-This plugin exports all entries of SeoCrawlytics and gives you the option to delete the entries that are older than 1 month.
+* This plugin adds the Source Name, Source URL and the option to follow the Source URL link to the media uploaded in WordPress.
+* The three display options of the credits are: Shortcode, Template Tag or let the plugin display the credits automatically before or after the content.

 = Does IMAGE CREDITS NOFOLLOW make changes to the database? = The plugin doesn't make any changes to the database, but it adds new META-DATA for the MEDIA you edit.
 Every time you add a Source Name, Source URL and the option to follow the Source URL, this is added as metadata to the database.